LBNL-ETA/CyDER/fmu/cymdisttofmu/doc/userGuide/source/installation.rst

 To install CYMDISTToFMU, proceed as follows:

-1. Download the installation file from the :doc:`download` page.
+1. Download the CyDER repository from the :doc:`download` page.

-2. Unzip the installation file into any subdirectory (hereafter referred to as the "installation directory").
+The CYMDISTToFMU directory (hereafter referred to as the "installation directory") is the ``fmu`` subdirectory of CyDER.
 The installation directory should contain the following subdirectories:

 - ``fmu/cymdisttofmu/``